seung-lab/PyAGTUM/README.md

 ## About:
 ---

-**PyAGTUM** is a program for controlling a Leica UC7 ultramicrotome and a modified version of the RMC automated tape collecting machine (ATUM) and a New Era Pump Systems syringe pump.
+**pyAGTUM** is a program for controlling a Leica UC7 ultramicrotome and a modified version of the RMC automated tape collecting machine (ATUM) and a New Era Pump Systems syringe pump.
 The modifications to the RMC will be listed below in the construction section of this document and CAD files can be found in the folder CAD files.
 The modifications were made to enhance the RMC for collecting serial thin tissue sections on Luxel's Gridtape for TEM imaging.
 The ultimate purpose of this program is to control all machines and synchronize the cutting of the UC7 with the placement of the aperture in the Gridtape at the nose of the ATUM while also monitoring the water level in the boat of the diamond knife.
 Additionally a Zaber 3 axis stage is used to position the ATUM, and remember positions for storing the sysem away from the cutting area and resuming at the cutting area.
 All GUI use PyQT5 (except hardware.ui).

 ---

 There are four key .py files for running pyAGTUM, each one controlling a different aspect of the system:

-- **PyAGTUM.py** is the script for the main UI for controlling the cutting and speed of the tape movement through the ATUM.
+- **PyAGTUM_210126_SkipCut_EWH.py** is the script for the main UI for controlling the cutting and speed of the tape movement through the ATUM.
 This program will attempt to synchronize the cutting and the placement of the apertures on Gridtape.

 - **LeicaCamWater.py** is the script for getting the feed from the Leica IC90E microscope camera and monitoring the water level in the boat using a user defined subarea of the camera feed and a user defined threshold for a "good water level".

-- **GridtapeCameras.py** is the script for the UI connecting to the cameras that observe the Gridtape before and after section collection.
+- **GridtapeCameras_EWH_220730.py** is the script for the UI connecting to the cameras that observe the Gridtape before and after section collection.

 - **hardwareUI.py** is the script for controlling the Zaber 3 axis stage for moving between storage, pickup, and any desired location inbetween.

-### PyAGTUM.py
+### PyAGTUM_210126_SkipCut_EWH.py

 Note: there are many features that are not in use, for example, the valuelogger that may latter be reimplemented but as of now are no longer used.
 The main features of the UI will be covered in this section, but not all classes and functions will be covered in this README.

-`PyAGTUM.py` requires the scripts
+`PyAGTUM_210126_SkipCut_EWH.py` requires the scripts
 1. AGTUMconfigparser.py
 2. atumCmds_2.py
 3. leicaCmds.py
 4. valuelogger.py

-Running `PyAGTUM.py` in any terminal should result in several starting messages.
-After ingesting the configuration filem, the script first loads the UI from `PyAGTUM_mainwindow.ui`.
+Running `PyAGTUM_210126_SkipCut_EWH.py` in any terminal should result in several starting messages.
+After ingesting the configuration filem, the script first loads the UI from `PyAGTUM_mainwindow_220730_no_cams_EWH.ui`.
 Default settings for the UI can be found in the configuration file: `DefaultConfig_win-3rdCam_-Water.cfg`.

 The class `mainGUI()` contains the widgets and main functions for opening and processing UI requests in the interface.
 The first important function call is `self.setupATUMsync()` which sets up the plot for plotting the light choppers of the ATUM and Leica.
 1 indicates the presence of light (upstate) and 0 indicated the absence of light (downstate).
 For the ATUM upstate corresponds to the presence of an aperture in light chopper and for the Leica upstate represents the cutting *window*.
 Important, this is the cutting window, **not** exactly where the cutting is happening as each sample for cutting is a different length.
 This is where the offset becomes important for actually lining up the cutting and placement of the thin section with the Gridtape window. `setupATUMsync` also sets up the logs for many of the important variables like tapespeed, slot duration, and offset, not all of which are used in the current version of pyAGTUM.
 Next, `self.SetupHardware()` is called which connects to the Nidaq connected to the light choppers to recieve signals from them about the state of the cutting and Gridtape movement. `mainGUI` then connects all of the button, spinboxes, etc to the their respective actions through `self.ConnectGUISlots()`.
 All actions for buttons can be found here.
 The main UI is then setup and displayed on screen.